 The medicine ball is a great fitness tool to challenge your core, support healthy balance, eye-hand coordination, and boost overall muscular power.
 They're excellent for explosive strength movements as well as flexibility exercises... and let's face it, they're just plain fun!

 The Swiss ball makes a wonderfully versatile piece of fitness equipment if you have the room available to use and store it.
 The most common sizes are 55cm, 65cm, and 75cm.
 The size best for you is dependent on your height (see the chart of size recommendations below).

-You can use a Swiss ball as an office chair to support proper spine alignment, for conditioning exercises like planks, sit-ups, push-ups, hamstring curls, and wall squats.
-They work great in place of a weight bench and are excellent for your stretching routine.
+You can use a Swiss ball as an office chair to support proper spine alignment, for conditioning exercises like planks, sit-ups, push-ups, hamstring curls, and wall squats, and they're excellent to use in your stretching routine.

 Swiss Ball Recommendations based on height: